 20 years in pictures

-Our story of making things happen began 20 years ago.
-In honor of this remarkable milestone, we invite you to take a journey across 20 pictures that tell the story of the CEF’s transformation and growth as a regional knowledge hub.
+Our story of making things happen began in 2001.
+In honor of the 20th annyiversary of the CEF celebrated in 2021, we invite you to take a journey across 20 pictures that tell the story of the CEF’s transformation and growth as a regional knowledge hub.

 The CEF was established in 2001 by the government of Slovenia in collaboration with the ministries of finance of all the former Yugoslav countries and Albania.
 Two years later, Bulgaria, Moldova, and Romania joined and Turkey joined in 2009.
 The idea was to have a regional training center that focuses on capacity development in public financial management within the framework of the EU Stability Pact for South East Europe.
 After 14 years as a regional institution, the CEF became an international organization in 2015.